diorsjoy/ass1Back/README.md

 # Login and SignUp System with User Authentication

-This project is a straightforward implementation of a user authentication system using Node.js, Express.js, and MongoDB.
-It provides features such as user registration, login, password hashing using bcrypt, and storage of user data in a MongoDB database.
+This project is a clean implementation of a user authentication system using Node.js, Express.js, and MongoDB.
+It offers features such as user registration, login, password hashing using bcrypt, and secure storage of user data in a MongoDB database.

 ## Prerequisites

-Before you begin, make sure you have the following installed on your machine:
+Ensure you have the following installed on your machine:

 - Node.js
 - npm (Node Package Manager)